bogdando/packer-atlas-example/README.md

 ## RabbitMQ and Pacemaker VM nodes packer templates

 Builds a docker image for the RabbitMQ RA OCF clustering features testing.
-The ``rabbitmq-cluster-ocf-docker-ubuntu.json`` builds a Docker VM image based on Ubuntu 15.10 Wily (deprecated) or 16.04 Xenial with Erlang, RabbitMQ and some other packages.
-Setup the `base` env var as either `wily` or `xenial` to get the required build type, for example:
+The ``rabbitmq-cluster-ocf-docker.json`` builds a Docker VM image either based on a prebuilt image with Linux HA stack or some other image, like Ubuntu 16.04 Xenial maybe/whatnot, with Erlang, RabbitMQ and some other packages.
+Setup the `base` env var as either `ubuntu:xenial` or optionally use `base=bogdando/pcscrm prebuilt=1` to get the required build type, for example:

 ```
-$headless=true base=wily packer build -only=docker -color=false \
+$headless=true base=ubuntu:xenial packer build -only=docker -color=false \
-rabbitmq-cluster-ocf-docker-ubuntu.json
+rabbitmq-cluster-ocf-docker.json

+$base=12345 prebuilt=yes packer build -only=docker \
+rabbitmq-cluster-ocf-docker.json
 ```

-If you want to build only a Corosync/Pacemaker node on top of Ubuntu base, use the ``pacemaker-cluster-ocf-docker-ubuntu.json``.
+If you don't have a prebuilt image but want to install only a Corosync/Pacemaker from packages use ``pacemaker-cluster-ocf-docker.json``.

 ## Corosync/Pacemaker apps and CLI tools packer templates